jd28/rollnw/issues/rollnw-client-object-workbench-and-property-surfaces.md

 - Add occupied-slot replacement only after the desired swap and displaced-item placement behavior is fixed.
 The current command rejects occupied slots and represents replacement as explicit unequip then equip actions.

+## Data-object Workbench Status

+The standalone Trigger, Sound, and Store documents are data-only workbenches: they hide the unused model viewport and give the editor the full workspace body.
+Selecting those same objects in an Area keeps the Area viewport and uses the right-side workbench.
+Waypoints retain their model preview.
+Encounters use the viewport for a bounded spawn-group preview.

+- Trigger exposes Details and Variables only.
+Its sparse layout is deliberate;
+  no invented preview or duplicate summary fills otherwise unused space.
+- Encounter adds a Spawns projection over `EncounterState.creatures`.
+Dropping a Creature blueprint appends one spawn record through an exact, undoable full-array replacement.
+The standalone preview reads the same ordered spawn array and displays up to 16 creature blueprints in a centered grid.
+Missing or empty Creature resources are skipped with load diagnostics; rows beyond the bound are dropped from the preview with a limit diagnostic.
+- Sound adds a Sounds projection over `SoundState.sounds`.
+Dropping an imported WAV resource appends its resref through an exact, undoable full-array replacement.
+- Store adds an Inventory projection over its five fixed inventory categories.
+  Each category is an explicit drop target; dropping an Item blueprint inserts it into that exact category through one undoable placement command.
+- Placeable adds Smalls-owned Appearance selection and the existing paged inventory grid shared with Creature and Item.
+- Item already has Details, Variables, Appearance, Item Properties, and Inventory; no parallel workbench was added.

+The encounter, sound, and store transforms build contiguous `ListItem` source batches in Smalls.
+Inputs are capped at 1,024 displayed source rows; additional rows are dropped from the presentation batch and reported in the list title.
+The shared managed-list host materializes only the viewport plus six rows of overscan into RmlUi.
+Invalid or stale active objects publish an empty list with an explicit status message.

+Encounter and Sound insertion are implemented as bounded batches of at most 1,024 entries.
+Each command snapshots the complete ordered source array, rejects stale or invalid input before mutation, and restores the exact prior array on undo.
+Removal and explicit reordering remain unresolved because those interactions have not been selected.

+Store insertion is a bounded batch of at most 1,024 detached live Items.
+Every row names one of the five real inventory categories; category is never inferred from the Item or its name.
+The command rejects invalid categories, duplicate or stale handles, oversized layouts, and fixed item-capacity overflow before mutation.
+It records the exact category and grid coordinates for undo and redo, adds one page only when the selected category is full, and removes that page on undo when it is empty.
+Store removal and explicit reordering remain unresolved.
+The five arrays are not flattened into a universal collection editor.

+The Encounter preview transform is linear in at most 16 spawn rows.
+The current imported project sample contains 466 Encounter blueprints: 387 have one row and the measured maximum is six.
+The transform first builds one temporary creature scene per valid row, then measures the batch and places it once in a square grid.
+Temporary Creature objects are destroyed after their render rows are moved;
+the Encounter remains the sole owned live root.
+No timing claim is made for this human-driven rebuild path.

 ## Spell Follow-ups